-Deepak Dhar obtained his B.Sc.
-Degree from the University of Allahabad, Masters from IIT Kanpur, and PhD in Physics from California Institute of Technology.
-From 1978-2016, I was in the Department of Theoretical Physics at T. I. F. R. Mumbai, and have been at IISER Pune since November 2016.
+Deepak Dhar obtained his BSc degree from the University of Allahabad, Masters from IIT Kanpur, and PhD in Physics from California Institute of Technology.
+From 1978-2016, he was in the Department of Theoretical Physics at TIFR Mumbai, and been at IISER Pune since November 2016.

-My general interest is in Statistical Physics, and have worked in the areas of fractals, self organized criticality, percolation and animal problems and slow relaxation in magnets and glasses.
+Prof. Dhar's interest is in Statistical Physics.
+He has worked in the areas of fractals, self organized criticality, percolation and animal problems and slow relaxation in magnets and glasses.

 Phase transitions in models with only hard core Interactions

-My current research interests are mainly in phase transitions in phase transitions with only hard core interactions.
+Prof. Deepak Dhar's current research interests are mainly in phase transitions in phase transitions with only hard core interactions.
 The phase transition in a system of hard spheres as a function of density from a gas like to a solid -like crystalline phase have been studied for a long time.
-I have studied lattice models of long straight rods of fixed length k (called kmers) show two phase transitions : from isotropic to nematic to a high density disordered phase.
+He has studied lattice models of long straight rods of fixed length k (called kmers) show two phase transitions : from isotropic to nematic to a high density disordered phase.

 Dhar D, Lattices of effective nonintegral dimensionality, (1977), J. Math.
 Phys.
 18, 577.